The rise of AI-powered faux influencers

 Photo Credit: https://www.papermag.com/sk-ii-ai-avatar-ambassador-2638918973.html

-Artificial Intelligence Influencers (AII) are relatively new to the social media scene but will soon start to dominate.
-The most recent example of an AII is Yumi, Japanese cult skincare line SKII’s latest AI ‘spokesperson’.
+The most compelling example of AII innovation continues to be Japanese cult skincare line SKII’s digital spokesperson, Yumi.
 A fully digital AI bot made to look exactly like a young woman, Yumi plays the role of a regular social media ‘influencer’.
 She posts images and skincare routine videos alongside her human counterparts and is a digital human, a seemingly living and breathing (in code) extension of the SK-II brand.
 This means Yumi is fully controlled by the SK-II brand and has no autonomy, meaning she can be programmed to do, say and sell anything the creators want.
-She doesn’t come with pesky human problems like sleep, moral inclinations, ageing, political and/or religious viewpoints or even the need for a salary.
+She doesn’t come with human challenges like sleep, moral inclinations, ageing, political viewpoints or even the need for a salary.
 She perfectly mimics the role of an ‘influencer’ and thus yields the same power over her audience.
 The most important part?
 Yumi is devoted to one brand, forever.

 Lil Miquela, Instagrammer and musician